Which COVID-19 vaccines have been FDA-authorized?

 Is the vaccine approved for use in children?

-The FDA’s authorization for people receiving Pfizer’s COVID-19 vaccine includes people 16 and older.
-Moderna’s vaccine received authorization for individuals 18 and older.
+The FDA’s authorization for people receiving Pfizer’s COVID-19 vaccine includes people 12 and older.
+Moderna and J&J/Janssen vaccines have received authorization for individuals 18 and older.
 Researchers have yet to begin clinical trials in children under 12.
-Trials in teens have just recently started.
+Read a message from CareMount Pediatrics and Family Medicine here.

 If I’m pregnant, breastfeeding or trying to conceive, can I get vaccinated?

 Vaccines are one of the most effective tools to protect your health and prevent disease.
 Vaccines work with your body’s natural defenses so your body will be ready to fight the virus, if you are exposed (also called immunity).
-Other steps, like wearing a mask that covers your nose and mouth and staying at least 6 feet away from other people you don’t live with, also help stop the spread of COVID-19.
+You should get vaccinated to:

 I recovered from COVID-19.
 Do I still need to get vaccinated?

-Will these vaccines work to prevent COVD-19 for a specific time frame?
-Will I need to get vaccinated every year, as with the flu? / How long will immunity last after I get vaccinated?
+Will these vaccines work to prevent COVID-19 for a specific time frame?
+Will I need to get vaccinated every year, as with the flu?
+How long will immunity last after I get vaccinated?